SAFETY ON KILIMANJARO

-Safety on Kilimanjaro is key and it is very important to familiarize yourself with the risks involved.
-Altitude sickness is the biggest risk, when hiking Kilimanjaro and should not be under estimated.
+Safety on Kilimanjaro is key and it is important to understand the risks involved.
+Altitude sickness is the biggest risk, when hiking up the mountain and should not be under estimated.
 Altitude sickness affects more than 70% of hikers hiking up the mountain.
-It is impossible to predict in advance who will experience it and the severity of its impact.
+It is impossible to predict who will get it and the severity of its impact.

-We select only experienced, English-speaking guides who are trained and certified by Kilimanjaro National Park to lead our hikes.
+We only use experienced, English-speaking guides to lead our hikes.
+Kilimanjaro National Park has trained and certified the guides.
 The guides receive first aid and high altitude training on a regular basis.
 This ensure that they are up to date with latest safety procedures.
 Even though the main aim is to reach the summit, safety is even more important.
 You will never see the guides pushing you beyond your limits.
 If a guide notice you are putting yourself and others at risk, they will advise you to abort the hike.
 Reaching the summit is important, but getting back down safely is just as important!

 Kilimanjaro safety – what is part on every hike:

-- We only use expert and qualified guides on our hikes.
+- We only use experienced and qualified guides on our hikes.

 - We send one emergency oxygen set on every hike.
-Please note not to be used as a summiting aid.
-The guides are trained on how to operate and use the oxygen.
+You may use oxygen only in emergencies, not as a summiting aid.
+The guides receive training to operate and use the oxygen.

 - We send a pulse Oximeter on every hike.
 Guides use it to monitor a hiker’s health levels, at least twice per day on the hike.
 Record is kept of all readings to help diagnose if a hiker is suffering from AMS.